-If the specialist wants you to come back for more care or tests after your first vist, check first to be sure that the referral you obtained from your PCP covers more visits and/or tests ordered by the specialist.

-For some types of services, your PCP or specialist may need to get approval in advance from our Plan (this is called getting "Prior authorization").
-Please refer to Chapter 4 for services that require Prior authorization from our plan.
+If the specialist wants you to come back for more care or tests after your first visit, check first to be sure that the referral you obtained from your PCP for the first visit covers more visits and/or tests ordered by the specialist.
+For some types of services, your PCP or specialist may need to get approval in advance from our Plan (this is called getting "prior authorization").
+Please refer to Chapter 4, Section 2.1 for services that require prior authorization from our Plan.

-It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our Plan you must use network providers to get your medical care and services.
+It is important to know which providers are part of our network.
+While you are a member of our Plan you must use network providers to get your medical care and services.
 Your access to network specialists and hospitals is based upon your Primary Care Physician (PCP) selection.
 The only exceptions are emergencies, urgently needed care when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which our plan authorizes use of out-of-network providers.